-Betterment’s FAQ page even makes the point clear that its portfolio is designed to keep up with the market and not under-perform, but it is not designed to beat the market.
-This is not an admission of weakness but an acknowledgment of reality that every investor should be aware of.
+Betterment’s website even makes the point clear that its portfolio is designed to keep up with the market and not under-perform, but it is not designed to beat the market.
+This is not an admission of weakness but an acknowledgment of the reality that every investor should be aware of.

 Learn More About Our Experience with Betterment’s Services